JuulLinders/ComplexSystems.github.io/_posts/Blog Module 4 Testing the characteristics of Dynamical Systems.md

  ```
  bartels.rank.test(RR$ibi_s, alternative = "two.sided")
  ```
-The test has tested for the null hypothesis to be true, for which the p-value is below 2.2e-16.
+The test has tested whether the the null hypothesis should be rejected or not, for which the p-value is below 2.2e-16.
 This means that this hypothesis is rejected, and the alternative hypothesis is assumed.
 This hypothesis assumes non randomness and thus assumes memory.

 Explaining this conclusion in light of the described terms: memory means the results are the way they are, due to previous results.
 So, although memory is the cause, sometimes the results are considered random.
 This is due to the complexity / chaotic appearance of the systems.
 This test has tested for the assumption of randomness.
 This one was rejected, so memory is assumed.